tunip3/gdump/README.md

 # gdump
-Dump your Xbox game disks to dump
+Dump your Xbox game disks to usb

 `To make work on retail you must remove the run full trust capability`